-Because the USDA’s year starts on October 1 and ends on September 30, the Fall Round is the first Round of their year.
+Because the USDA’s year starts on October 1 and ends on September 30, the fall round is the year's first round.
 This Round is for grant applications of $20,000 or less.

-A few months later in March comes the Round 2 - the Spring Round.
+A few months later, in March, comes Round 2 - the Spring Round.
 If you’re interested in a grant over $20,000, you would have to apply to this Round.

 How Many Chances Do I Get for a USDA REAP Grant?

-If you enter in Round 1, you will have five chances to receive your grant.
-If you enter in Round 2, you will have three chances if your grant amount is for $20,000 or less and two chances if your grant amount is over $20,000.
+If you enter Round 1, you will have five chances to receive your grant.
+If you enter Round 2, you will have three chances if your grant amount is $20,000 or less and two chances if your grant amount is over $20,000.